Bribbaree: History

 The settlement was named after the adjacent Bribbaree Creek.
 According to C. A. Irish, the name "Bribbaree" is derived from "Boorri-Boolla", a combination of "Boorri" meaning "boy" and "Boollo", "two", from a nearby rock formation.

 A monument to the five soldiers from Bribbaree who died in World War I was erected in 1921–1922.
 They were Charles Ernest Downey, Alfred Downey, Anthony Steel Caldwell, Hugh Wallace McAlister and Percy William Geraty.

-The population of Bribbaree was reported as 267 at the 2011 census, and 141 at the 2016 census and had increased to 144 at the 2021 census.
+Bribbaree railway station closed in 1983.